 If I’m covered what may this mean financially?

-Many times these benefits have major value in lowering your out-of-pocket expense.
+Many times these benefits have major value in lowering your out-of-pocket expenses.
 Medicare won’t cover all of the fees needed for treatment but with specific conditions, it’s not unusual to have 30-50% of fees paid.
-For some conditions, this translates to up to $20,000 for whole mouth oral surgery and implant treatment.
+For some conditions, this translates to up to $20,000 for whole-mouth oral surgery and implant treatment.

 How do I find out which Medicare plan I have and whether I have a condition deemed Medical Necessity?

-To see if you are qualified for Medical Necessity and if you have an oral disease that will affect your long term health and well-being, you must be seen for in-person consultation in the Santa Cruz office.
+To see if you are qualified for Medical Necessity and if you have an oral disease that will affect your long-term health and well-being, you must be seen for in-person consultation in the Santa Cruz office.
 This consultation cannot be done by phone.
-To schedule a consultation call (831)-476-7272.

 What if you find that my Medicare plan excludes dental services?